pymor/pymor/docs/source/tutorial_external_solver.rst

       initial_data = operator.source.zeros()

       # use to_numpy method of WrappedVector to setup rhs
-      # note that we cannot use the data property of ListVectorArray,
+      # note that we cannot use the to_numpy method of ListVectorArray,
       # since ListVectorArray will always return a copy
       rhs_vec = operator.range.zeros()
       rhs_data = rhs_vec._list[0].to_numpy()